-Mechanisms for Decision-Making, Surveillance and Control, and Audit
+Mechanisms for Decision-Making, Monitoring and Control, and Audit

-- 2.Composition and Chairman of the Board of Directors
+- 2.Composition and Chair of the Board of Directors

-- (1)The Company shall have not more than ten Directors and around four of them shall be outside Directors.
+- (1)The Company shall have not more than ten Directors and four or more of them shall be outside Directors.

-- (2)The Chairman ("Chairman") and President are appointed from the internal Directors, and the President also serves as CEO (President shall be hereinafter called "CEO").
+- (2)The Chairperson ("Chairperson") and President are appointed from the internal Directors, and the President also serves as CEO (President shall be hereinafter called "CEO").
 Other internal Directors may, in principle, hold concurrent posts as chief officers.

-- (4)As a part of the separation of surveillance and control functions, and internal business execution, the Chairman will preside as chairman of the meetings of the Board of Director.In the case of a chairman-of-the-board-of-directors vacant seat, a chairman of the board is selected from the Senior Advisor who is a director or outside director.
+- (4)As a part of the separation of monitoring and control functions, and business execution, a chair of the Board of Directors is selected from an outside director.

-The Chairman will not engage in any executive activity of the Company's business and will not be nominated as a Representative Director unless otherwise necessary.
+The Chairperson will not engage in any executive activity of the Company's business and will not be nominated as a Representative Director unless otherwise necessary.

 In principle, the Company shall have not more than three Representative Directors including the CEO.